SpringQL/SpringQL.github.io/docs/learn-springql/pipeline/stream.md

 See the [Data type](./data-type) page for more information about columns' definition.

+## Rowtime, event time, and processing time

+Every row in SpringQL has a _rowtime_.
+A rowtime is either a:

+- Event time: when the stream definition includes a `ROWTIME` keyword
+- Processing time: otherwise.
+  - Processing time is the time when the row is inserted to the stream.

 ## Source streams and sink streams

 SpringQL provides not only "normal" streams, but also _source streams_ and _sink streams_.